kmbordin/kmbordin.github.io/CV.md

 2021 -- present.
 Member of International Tree Mortality Network.

 2019 -- present.
 Member of ForestPlots.net, a global network for forest monitoring across the tropical region.

+## Soft skills and knowledge

+Over the past few years, I have been developing the following skills:

+-   Analytical expertise in linear models (including generalised and mixed models) and multivariate analyses.

+-   Proficiency in coding with the Tidyverse package (especially ggplot2 and dplyr).

+-   Management of large datasets.